 New vs. Old

-Camper vans do cost a pretty penny, but there is a reason that they are now the most popular trend in travel.
+Camper vans cost a pretty penny.
+But there is a reason that they’re now the most popular trend in travel.
 They are versatile, hardy, and efficient holiday vehicles.
-Below are six of the best camper vans.

 Its high ride heights, low torque, and excellent braking system can take on any camping destination.
 The well-balanced, rugged four-wheeler has an incredibly sophisticated living space with a large back bedroom.
-Convert its seating and dining area into a sleeping area when you have extra nomads in tow.
+Simply convert its seating and dining area into a sleeping area when you have extra nomads in tow.

 The Airstream Interstate Nineteen also has the superior Garmin navigation system and a luxury infotainment system from Fusion.
 Away from its impressive technical features, this on-demand 4×4 camper van gives you a choice of three exterior colors.
 You can have it in Arctic White, Iridium Silver Metallic, or Jet Black.

 There is a cockpit bed for that extra touring couch bed and a large fold-out bed at the rear.
 Other handy features include a kitchen with a useful microwave.

 The bathroom has the Truma Combi feature that heats not just bath water but the kitchen water as well.

 Its sliding door mechanism is effective and there is a screen cover for the rear door.
 Alternatively, use the rear door’s privacy shade should you choose to leave the door open.
 Two 100 Ah lithium deep cycle batteries feed all the components on the power system.